VincentWei/build-minigui-5.0/README.md

    + Enhance `ScrollViewPiece` and `HScrollViewPiece`.
 - mg-tests:
    + Add new test programs for MiniGUI 5.0.0 in `5.0/` directory.
+   + Add new test programs for compositing schema in `compositor/` directory.
 - gvfb:
-   + Enhanced to use double buffering to support SyncUpdate method.
+   + Enhanced to use double buffering to support `SyncUpdate` method.
    + Enhanced to simulate the hardware cursors.

+### Known issues

+The following known issues all above hardware cursor of DRM engine:

+- `drmSetCursor2` and `drmMoveCursor` do not work correctly in DRM engine.
+  Libdrm does not provide an interface to set the correct cursor plane, and it seems that X held the cursor plane.
+- When using a AR24 plane for cursor, `drmSetPlane` seems having a bad performance.

-### TODO list
+### Upcoming features

-Before we release the official version 5.0.0, there are still some new features to develop:

-- Enhance DRM engine to support MiniGUI-Processes runtime mode and compositing schema.
-- Tune COMMLCD engine and other common engines for changes of GAL.

-Other things to do in the near future:
+We plan to develop the following features in the subsequent releases:

+- MiniGUI 5.0.x:
-- A sample compositor with animation.
+   + A comprehensive demonstration program for compositing schema and a sample compositor with animations.
-- Some documents for usage of new features/APIs.
+   + Clean code of other frequently-used GAL/IAL engines.
+- MiniGUI 5.2.x:
+   + Support for the `WS_MAXIMIZE` and `WS_MINIMIZE` styles.
+   + Tune the input method framework for MiniGUI-Processes runtime mode, so that the input method engine can run as a seperate process.

 ## Building MiniGUI 5.0